 Most Windows users may find themselves on unfamiliar territory with this suggestion!

-Add Unblock Files to context menu
+Add Unblock Files to the context menu

 If you wish, you can add the “Unblock File” entry to your right-click context menu.
 This will let you unblock files easily.